dabrze/CheckMyBlob/GatherData/README.md

  >python setup.py build
  >python setup.py install
  >```
 1. Compile the required libraries.
-You will need CCP4 to be setup correctly and source it (we assume that you use Bash).
+You will need CCP4 to be set up correctly and source it (we assume that you use Bash).
 ```
 . $PATH_TO_CCP4/BINARY.setup